import pandas as pa # data manipulation

 from sklearn.metrics import mean_squared_error as mse # mean squared error

-from sklearn.utils import resample # bootstrap functionality
+from sklearn.utils import resample # bootstrap functionality705assign4_guide_pyth

 Data Import